John Andrews (priest): Immediate family

-In 1772, Andrews married Elizabeth Callender, daughter of Revolutionary Capt.
-Robert Callender of Carlisle, Pennsylvania.
+In 1772, Andrews married Elizabeth Callender, daughter of Captain Robert Callender of Carlisle, Pennsylvania.
 They had ten children, Robert (2), John (5), Letitia, Mary, Joseph, Elizabeth Callender, William Neill, George, Edward (5), and Mary Benger.
-The eldest, Robert, graduated at the Academy and College of Philadelphia in 1790.
+The eldest, Robert, graduated from the Academy and College of Philadelphia in 1790.
 Mrs. Andrews death on 22 February 1798, was occasioned by the death of shock she encountered by a sudden death of a son caused by a fire.

 Education

 When he was seven years old, Andrews's father enrolled him in the Newcastle Presbytery's Head of Elk School in Head of Elk, Maryland.
 Andrews received an A.B. with distinguished honor from The Academy and College of Philadelphia in 1764.
 He later taught grammar school in Philadelphia.
 In 1767, he received an M.A. from the College of Philadelphia (later merged into University of the State of Pennsylvania to create University of Pennsylvania).

 Andrews continued his connection with the Grammar School and then took charge of a classical school in Lancaster, Pennsylvania.
 Having previously resolved to devote himself to the ministry in the Episcopal Church, he studied theology under the Rev. Thomas Barton, Rector of St. James's Church in Lancaster, Pennsylvania.
-Andrews then sailed for London, England, where he was ordained a Deacon in the Anglican Church.
-He was then appointed a Missionary to Lewes, Delaware by the Society for Propagating the Gospel in Foreign Parts.
+Andrews then sailed for London, England, where he was ordained a deacon in the Anglican Church.
+He was then appointed a missionary to Lewes, Delaware, by the Society for Propagating the Gospel in Foreign Parts.